 In Orlando Innamorato, King Galaphron of Catay, father of Angelica, hosted a tournament of champions to win his daughter’s hand in marriage.
 The many conflicts that ensued in that poem carry over, often without explanation, into this one.
 Orlando himself had brought Angelica safely back to Europe against her will with the aim of winning her love, but Charlemagne had removed her to the care of another noble, Namus, to prevent distraction and infighting among his greatest knights.

 In the chaos of the battle outside Paris, Angelica becomes separated from Namus and attempts to make her way back East alone…only to be spotted by Rinaldo.
-Her flight takes her to a clearing where sits Ferrau, the Spanish Moor who actually won the tournament in the previous poem.
+Her flight takes her to a clearing where sits Ferrau, the Spanish Moor who “sort of” met the victory conditions for the tournament in the previous poem.
 Rinaldo and Ferrau do battle to claim the right to Angelica, but during the duel she slips away.

 After wandering in the woods for more than a day, Angelica finds the lovesick King Sacripant of Circassia weeping by the riverside.
 Recognizing a man she can manipulate and needing some kind of escort to escape Europe, Angelica reveals herself to him.
 Just before Sacripant can dishonor both of them with unwanted sexual advances, another knight enters the field, visor down.
 Sacripant is humiliated in a short, one-sided fight in which his horse is slain and Angelica’s attempts to restore his courage and self-esteem fail when they learn that he has just been vanquished by the lady knight Bradamante.